 Sautéeing intensifies the onions’ natural sugars and releases a heavenly sweetness as the onions become softened.
 It takes anywhere from 6-8 minutes, stirring frequently, to achieve this stage.

 Throw the chopped garlic in after the onion has become tender.
 If you let them cook from the beginning, they will cook too long and burn which will leave a bitter taste in the recipe.
-One minute really is all these amazing little gems need to cook.

 There’s a lot of greasy juice that is collected at the bottom of the pan while cooking the sausage.
 Once the meat is browned, use a large metal sieve to drain it into a bowl.
 Use paper towels to dab up any additional grease on the meat.